tmarfil/nginx_on_ecs_fargate/README.md

 echo "Instance ID: $INSTANCE_ID"
 ```

 Watch for progress in the AWS console.
 EC2 => Instances => "Name = Graviton-Docker-Instance".
-Once Status check passses (green font) you can proceed.
+Once Status check passes (green font) you can proceed.

 #### 2.3 Get the public IP address of the instance